Arts Festival Staff

 - Jennifer Shuey, Director of Development

 Our work is also supported by Annie and John Nelson of Brown & Associates, Inc. Bookkeeping Services, and Doris Mack, Performing Arts Consultant.
-Our website has been designed and is supported by Courtney Shelton Hunt of The Denovati Group, who also provides social media and other digital engagement expertise and guidance.
+Our website has been designed and is supported by Courtney Shelton Hunt of Denovati Digital, who also provides social media and other digital engagement expertise and guidance.

 Rick Bryant, Executive Director